External Ids for TG Gene

 TG (Thyroglobulin) is a Protein Coding gene.
-Diseases associated with TG include thyroid dyshormonogenesis 3 and autoimmune thyroid disease 3.
-Among its related pathways are Allograft rejection and Insulin secretion.
-GO annotations related to this gene include hormone activity and carboxylic ester hydrolase activity.
+Diseases associated with TG include Thyroid Dyshormonogenesis 3 and Familial Thyroid Dyshormonogenesis.
+Among its related pathways are Aldosterone synthesis and secretion and Allograft rejection.
+Gene Ontology (GO) annotations related to this gene include hormone activity and carboxylic ester hydrolase activity.

 UniProtKB/Swiss-Prot for TG Gene